chaithanya33/aws-glue-job-understanding/README.md

 # aws-glue-job-understanding

-# AWS GLUE : IS A SERVERLESS ETL SERVICE ON AWS PROVIDE INFRA
+# AWS GLUE : IS A SERVERLESS ETL SERVICE ON AWS service

 SIMPLE WORDS : IS USED TO EXTRACT DATA , clean/transform it and load it to another place automatically without managing servers